Mike Inez: Alice in Chains reunion (2005–present)

 In 2005, Jerry Cantrell, Inez, and Sean Kinney reunited to perform a benefit concert in Seattle for victims of the tsunami disaster that struck South Asia in 2004.
 By 2006 Inez, along with the surviving members of Alice in Chains, Jerry Cantrell and Sean Kinney, set out for a world tour with various guest singers to fill in for the late Layne Staley.
 The main singer for the band's tour was William DuVall.
 The band was also featured on Decades of Rock: Heart and Friends where they performed "Would?" with Phil Anselmo and "Rooster" with William DuVall.
 DuVall would go on to be made the permanent singer of the group, which has since released three studio albums with Duvall and toured extensively since 2006.

 Guest appearances

 In late 2002, Inez was considered to replace Jason Newsted in Metallica.

 At the 2007 VH1 Rock Honors, Alice in Chains performed the tribute to Heart.
 Inez is the only musician who has been a member of both bands.

 Inez was a guest player on "Under the Gun" from Motörhead's 2006 album Kiss of Death.

 In early 2008, Inez recorded a "Behind the Player" instructional DVD with the help of John Tempesta.
 The DVD features lessons of some of Mike's favorite Alice in Chains songs, and a sit down in depth interview.

 In 2019, Inez was a guest bass player on Mark Morton's debut solo album Anesthetic.

+In July 5, 2025, Inez performed as bassist of Ozzy Osbourne's band on the "Back to the Beginning" show in Birmingham, which marked Osbourne's final stage appearance.

 Personal life

-Inez married his fiancée Sydney Kelly on May 8, 2010, at the estate of Susan Silver, Alice in Chains' manager.
+Inez is of Filipino descent.
+He married his fiancée Sydney Kelly on May 8, 2010, at the estate of Susan Silver, Alice in Chains' manager.